aljoscharei/RPG/GM_FlohFelixAljoscha/Filling in the Blanks.md

 The rules in this document present guidelines for generating random hex content for use in fantasy role-playing games.
 It uses the Old School Essentials system by Necrotic Gnome as well as the Third Kingdom Games Populated Hexcrawl series and other supplements.
 However, it can be easily adapted for use by any fantasy system, OSR or not.
 This document references other publications by Third Kingdom Games:
 - Domain Building.
 A free supplement geared towards higher-level domain play.
 - Hexcrawl Basics.
 A free supplement that offers a mechanical process for running hexcrawl-style games.
 - Random Weather Generation.
-A supplement that provides a method of randomly generating weather and unusual events.
+A supplement that provides a method of randomly generating weather and unusual events. [[202104290619 Todd Into the Wild#Random Weather Generation]]
-The system used here assumes that each hex is 6 miles from face to face and is divided into a number of subhexes, each one 1.2 miles face to face. **Each 6-mile hex has 1d6 features and 1d6 lairs**.
+The system used here assumes that each hex is 6 miles from face to face and is divided into a number of subhexes, each one 1.2 miles face to face. _The area of the 6 mile hex. is: 31.82643359m2_

+.**Each 6-mile hex has 1d6 features and 1d6 lairs**.

 As an alternate rule, the Referee can roll 1d4 for both features and lairs when populating desert or grassland hexes, and 1d8 for both when populating jungle and mountainous hexes.
 Ex.
 Rolling 1d6 twice yields a 3 and a 5.
 There are 3 lairs and 5 features in the sample hex.
 It is trivially easy to adjust the hex spacing: 5- and 8-mile hexes are two other popular hex sizes.
 If using sizes smaller or larger than this range, however, it is recommended that you adjust the number of lairs and features accordingly.
 Smaller hexes should have 1d4 lairs and features, while larger hexes should have 1d8 lairs and features.
 It is also possible to use this supplement to populate maps that are much less dense, or to generate features on the fly as needed.

 Likewise, it is possible that the Referee does not want this level of granularity in their game, and chooses to use this supplement to place one feature or lair per hex, rather than placing multiple features and lairs within a hex.
 If this is the case, it is recommended that the Referee use Table 1.2 [[Filling in the Blanks#^LairandFeature]], below, instead of [[Filling in the Blanks#^FeatureNoLairs]].
 Additionally, don’t roll 1d6 to determine the number of lairs and features per hex; instead, roll 1d20 once, or potentially twice, per hex, depending on how many points of interest are desired.